John-R-Wallace-NOAA/Scratch/tempTMB2.md

 In 2021 Mark Bravington tried to add gdb to Rtools 4.0 under Windows without success: https://stat.ethz.ch/pipermail/r-devel/2021-April/080623.html .
 In response to the Mark's post (and as I independently discovered), Tomas Kalibera points out that Rtools 3.5 can still be used for gdb.exe (just copying over gdb.exe does not work).

-However for TMB, many of gdbsource() problems under Windows in TMB's issues 'gdbsource Errors #67' and 'gdbsource error #248' are either from Rterm.exe not being found or that the Rterm.exe found in the system path is not the correct one.
+However for TMB, many of gdbsource() problems under Windows in TMB's Issues [#67](https://github.com/kaskr/adcomp/issues/67) and [#248](https://github.com/kaskr/adcomp/issues/248) are either from Rterm.exe not being found or that the Rterm.exe found in the system path is not the correct one.
 The wrong Rterm.exe could be a different version or a mismatch between 32 versus 64-bit.
 You may get a setup working, but it is easily broken.

 ### Sys.which()